The Three Counties orchards

 Today though the picture is somewhat different; many orchards have disappeared and most of those which remain are under used or unmanaged.

-Over 80% of our traditional orchards have vanished locally as farming practices have changed and land has been developed.
+Over 80% of our traditional orchards have vanished locally as farming practices have changed and land developed.
 Local fruit varieties have been lost too, as have our skills in looking after them.

 Orchards need people